twh9811/QuackersWebstore/docs/DesignDoc.md

     * Details : The site will provide the customer with a shopping cart page that will allow the customer view the ducks in the shopping cart before checkout and make changes to the shopping cart by allowing the customer to remove ducks if needed.
 * Checkout Page - Checkout (3)
     * Story : As a CUSTOMER I want to SEE A RECEIPT OF THE ITEMS I PURCHASED so that I CAN MAKE SURE I BOUGHT EVERYTHING I WANT
-    * Details : The site will provide the customer with a reciept that will allow the customer to purchase the ducks within the shopping cart and review a summary of what the customer purchased
+    * Details : The site will provide the customer with a reciept that will allow the customer to purchase the ducks within the shopping cart and review a summary of what the customer purchased.

 ### 3. Inventory Management